 Born and raised in Freetown, Sierra Leone.
 Hassan lived in the West African country until he ultimately moved to Boston, Massachusetts when he was 17.
 Hassan graduated with an economics degree from Suffolk University in 1987.
 Today Hassan serves as the President and Chief Operating Officer of Yatco Energy owning the company alongside two of his brothers Tarek and Khalil.
 Yatco Energy is a wholesale fuel distribution company operating in Massachusetts, Connecticut, and Rhode Island.
 Yatco Energy also owns and operates 21 gas stations across the Bay State with the majority serving the people of Central Massachusetts.
 Hassan is married to Maria Elena Yatim, who together have raised three children; Esteban, Jawad, and Nina.

-FOUNDER, CO-OWNER, PRESIDENT, GENERAL MANAGER & DIRECTOR OF SPONSORSHIP SALES
+FOUNDER, CO-OWNER, PRESIDENT, GENERAL MANAGER & DIRECTOR OF CORPORATE PARTNERSHIP SALES

 In 2017, Jawad Yatim envisioned an arena football franchise playing in Massachusetts.
 In 2018 he made that dream a reality when the National Arena League granted Yatim and his father, Hassan, a franchise of their own.
 It was hard to tell that the Pirates were a new addition into the league as Massachusetts went 11 and 5 in the regular season and secured the top seed in the playoffs.